 [For European readers – you will need this: www.unitconversion.org.]

-They built a working prototype which resembles ours in some aspects – but there is one essential difference: They did not use a solar collector as they considered its contribution not essential.
+They built a working prototype which resembles our heat pump system in some aspects – but there is one essential difference: They did not use a solar / air collector as they considered its contribution not essential.
 Experiments were done in spring, and future performance monitoring for a whole season had been announced in the paper.
 But the document was called a final report – so I assume the follow-up project had not been started.